-downpayments, steering towards subprime or otherwise inferior loan products, and higher foreclosure rates.
-This goal contains several strategies designed to address these factors, along with the development of a regional process to expand homeownership opportunities tunities No. Recommendation Fair Housing Issued Addressed Time-Frame Responsible Parties Current St Paul actions Future St. Paul Actions Council Action 3E new Conduct code enforcement to make sure that lender- owned, post-foreclosure properties have effective repair, maintenance, and security services, especially in areas of concentrated poverty where a majority of residents are people of color.
-Access to Housing is Reduced for Some Groups Ongoing, beginning in 2017 Entitlement Cities City's Inspiring Communities Program renovates vacant foreclosed homes into energy-efficient affordable owner-occupied housing.
-DSI and Office of Technology and Communication are developing the See-Click-Fix complaint response program within the City of Saint Paul in 2017.
-Implementation of this software will allow for full cycle, automated, complaint reporting and response to all toor full cycle, automated, complaint reporting and response to all complainants who choose to use this system.
-Complainants will automatically be made aware of all inspection results and actions taken by staff or abatement contractors.
-Other DSI Actions: Require all new Fire CofO property owners attend the 8 hour Landlord 101 training program Provide "cheat sheet" to property owners on how to receive highest score possible, which may result in fewer inspections and fees, prior to conducting the inspection Updated Fire Safety website to provide "cheat sheet" information to all owners prior to an inspection Developed an interactive residential Fire Certificate of Occupancy property map on DSI website to allow tenants and landlords to see the letter grade properties received during their last inspection All Fire Certificate of Occupancy inspection reports will be available online through the DSI website (anticipated 1st quarter of 2017) Developed Landlord 101 training program at no cost to new rental property owners Updated Fire Safety website "Resources" page to provide property owners and tenants more information regarding services available within the Saint Paul area.
-DSI
+Responsible ble Current St Paul actions Future St. Paul Actions Council Action City's Inspiring Communities Program renovates vacant foreclosed homes into energy-efficient affordable owner- occupied housing. vates vacant rdable owner- DSI and Office of Technology and Communication are developing the See-Click-Fix complaint response program within the City of Saint Paul in 2017.
+Implementation of this software will allow for full cycle, automated, complaint reporting and response to all complainants who choose to use this system.
+Complainants will automatically be made aware of all inspection results and actions taken by staff or abatement contractors. ication are developing am within the City of s software will allow ng and response to all n.
+Complainants will ion results and :tors.
+DSI Ō Other DSI Actions: Require all new Fire CofO property owners attend the 8 hour Landlord 101 training program Provide "cheat sheet" to property owners on how to receive highest score possible, which may result in fewer inspections and fees, prior to conducting the inspection Updated Fire Safety website to provide "cheat sheet" information to all owners prior to an inspection Developed an interactive residential Fire Certificate of Occupancy property map on DSI website to allow tenants and landlords to see the letter grade properties received during their last inspection All Fire Certificate of Occupancy inspection reports will be available online through the DSI website (anticipated 1st quarter of 2017) Developed many fire safety Public Service Announcements in Multiple Languages. r owners attend the 8 n wners on how to ch may result in fewer ucting the inspection /ide "cheat sheet" n inspection n li Fire Certificate of ebsite to allow ter grade properties n ipection reports will website (anticipated ges.
+Developed Landlord 101 training program at no cost to new rental property owners Updated Fire Safety website "Resources" page to provide property owners and tenants more information rogram at no cost to trces " page to provide information regarding services available within the Saint Paul area. the Saint Paul area.